Ancocodet/wp-umami/readme.txt

 = 0.5.0 =
 * Added link to Settings Page to Plugin actions
 * Updated and expanded documentation
+* Fixed issue with escaping in script arguments

 = 0.4.1 =
 * Fixed an issue with the host URL which could cause issues with the tracking.